AlgoMaster Logo

 Intuition

-Here is the idea: we designate one stack as our "main" stack where elements are stored in queue order (oldest on top).
-When a new element arrives, we move everything from the main stack to a temporary helper stack, push the new element onto the now-empty main stack, and then move everything back.
-The new element ends up at the bottom, and the oldest element stays on top.
+We designate one stack as main, where elements are stored in queue order with the oldest on top.
+When a new element arrives, we move everything from main to a temporary helper stack, push the new element onto the now-empty main, and move everything back.
+The new element ends up at the bottom of main, and the oldest element returns to the top.

 Algorithm